In the name of Allāh, ar-Raḥmān (the Most Merciful), Ar-Raḥīm (The Bestower of Mercy).

 What should you do before the Shahādah?

-After this, they must understand the risālah – that the One Creator communicates to His creation by sending Prophets, Messengers, and His divine books.
-The Messengers such as Ibrāhīm, Mūsa, ‘Eesa and Muhammad – may peace be upon them, are not objects of worship, rather they are simply people who taught us about the Creator and how to worship Him.
+After this, they must understand the risālah – that the One creator communicates to His creation by sending prophets and has sent down divine revelation to guide humanity.
+The prophets such as Ibrāhīm, Mūsa, ‘Eesa (Jesus) and Muḥammad – may peace be upon them all – are not objects of worship, rather they are simply people who taught us about the creator and how to worship Him.

-The word “God” can be used to refer to Allāh whilst giving Da’wah as it means Supreme Being.
+The word “God” can be used to refer to Allāh whilst giving Da’wah as it means supreme being.
 It is not however a name of Allāh.
-So Allāh is not invoked by the word “God” because we have been ordered to invoke Him by His names:
+So Allāh is not invoked by the word “God” because we have been ordered to invoke Him by His names, and His names cannot be translated.

-It is important to show understanding and act accordingly, perhaps too many people will overwhelm them or conversely a group of people will add to a positive environment; the overriding factor is to be sensitive to the person wanting to accept Islām.
+It is important to show understanding and act accordingly, perhaps too many people will overwhelm them, conversely, a group of people may add to a positive environment; the overriding factor is to be sensitive to the person wanting to accept Islām.

 Begin by saying: